 If they're so inclined, shoppers can squeal down the aisle at these supermarkets.
-Piggly Wiggly Midwest operates a leading grocery store chain with more than 110 locations in Wisconsin and northern Illinois under the Piggly Wiggly and Butera banners.
+Piggly Wiggly Midwest operates a leading grocery store chain with more than 100 locations in Wisconsin and northern Illinois under the Piggly Wiggly and Butera banners.
 About 20 stores are company-owned and -operated while the rest are franchised; Piggly Wiggly Midwest supplies all of its stores from two distribution centers.
-The corporate stores account for a bit more than 20% of total sales.
 The grocery wholesaler and retailer has been converting its corporate-owned stores into franchise operations.
 Piggly Wiggly Midwest traces its roots back to the early 1900s; it is owned by CEO Paul Butera.

 In addition to its retail supermarkets in Wisconsin and northern Illinois, Piggly Wiggly Midwest's wholesale arm supplies nine Butera Market stores and two Eurofresh stores in the Chicagoland area.

 Piggly Wiggly Midwest, as its name suggests, serves shoppers in the Midwestern states of Wisconsin and Illinois.

 When shoppers buy selected products, they earn cash rewards at Piggly Wiggly and Butera stores, thanks to Piggly Wiggly Midwest's partnership with Ibotta.

 Piggly Wiggly Midwest rang up an estimated $1.4 billion in sales in 2013 compared with about $1.4 billion in 2012 and $1.3 billion in 2011.

 One of the leading grocery store chains in Wisconsin, Piggly Wiggly competes primarily on price with regional rivals, such as

 ' Pick 'n Save, Copps Food Center, and Rainbow Foods banners.
 It must also contend with such retailing powerhouses as